NordicHPC/sonar/doc/DESIGN.md

 Normally these commands are not set and the functionality is inert.

 The Slurm `sacct` and `scontrol` commands are currently run by `sonar jobs`, and `sinfo` is run by `sonar cluster`.
-These can be set to other values than the default but cannot be entirely disabled except by pointing to a program that produces no output.
+These can be set to other values than the default and can be disabled by setting them to empty string values.

 A timeout mechanism is in place to prevent the preceding subprocesses from hanging indefinitely.